Caesar2011/mcp-monorepo/README.md

 Contributions are welcome!
 Please follow these steps:

-1. Clone the repository and install dependencies with `npm install`.
+1. Clone the repository and install dependencies with `yarn install`.
 2. Add or modify tools in their respective `packages/*` directories.
 3. Add comprehensive tests for any new functionality.
 4. Follow the established patterns for consistency.